How to Root Plumeria Cuttings: Easy Soil & Winter Bag Methods (2025)

 The Golden Rule: "Light and heat make the cutting root, not water."

-• Temperature: Keep above 60°F. If it is colder outside, keep the pot indoors on a hot window sill.
+• Temperature: Keep above 60°F. If colder, keep indoors on a sunny window sill.

-• Lighting: Place 8 to 10 inches underneath a 60-75 watt grow light, or on a warm concrete patio.
+• Lighting: Place 8-10 inches under a grow light, or on warm concrete.

 1. Day 1 (Planting): DO NOT WATER.
 Just plant it.